MicrosoftDocs/dynamics-365-intelligent-order-management/topics/email-capability.md

 https://docs.microsoft.com/en-us/dynamics365/marketing/prepare-marketing-emails.
 As part of the email editor, personalization editor with predefined tokens were created specifically for Intelligent order management use cases.

-## Out of the box email templates
+## Out-of-the-box email templates

-There are three out of the box email templates that are shipped with the product.
+There are three out-of-the-box email templates that are shipped with the product:

-1. Order Confirmation : This is the email communication that is sent to the C2(end customer) after an order is received in the application.
+- Order Confirmation : This is the email communication that is sent to the C2(end customer) after an order is received in the application.
-1. Shipment confirmation: This is the email communication that is sent to the C2(end customer) after an order items are shipped and contains tracking information.
+- Shipment confirmation: This is the email communication that is sent to the C2(end customer) after an order items are shipped and contains tracking information.
-1. Return pick up confirmation: This is the email communication that is sent to the C2(end customer) after the returns process has started for the C2.
+- Return pick up confirmation: This is the email communication that is sent to the C2(end customer) after the returns process has started for the C2.

-To access the email templates goto  **Intelligent Order Management > Configurations > Communications > Email templates**
+To access the email templates, go to **Intelligent Order Management \> Configurations \> Communications \> Email templates**.

 The templates above can be edited for your own business needs.
-We strongly recommend to create a new template and then copy the contents from the above templates over ,save and copy and work on top of it.
+We strongly recommend to create a new template and then copy the contents from the above templates over, save and copy and work on top of it.
 This is to avoid any upgrade issues with the IOM solutions in the future.

+## Copy and create a new order confirmation template

-## Steps to copy and create a new order confirmation template.
+To copy and create a new order confirmation template, follow these steps.

 1. Open the order confirmation template and copy the HTML content.
 Select **</> HTML** to get the content to copy.
 1. After copying and while you are on this page, press F12 on your key board which opens the developer tools.
 Then open **Console** and exceute the following command.